Packed with protein and fiber, these Vegan Stuffed Sweet Potatoes are stuffed with creamy spiced lentils- they're the perfect plant-based bowl!

 - While the sweet potatoes are baking, make the lentils.
 Heat the oil in a medium saucepan over medium heat.
 Add the onion and cook a few minutes until they start to soften.
 Add the garlic and curry powder and cook another minute until fragrant.
 Add the lentils and water and bring to a boil.
 Reduce to a simmer and cook 30 minutes, stirring occasionally.

 - Stir in the coconut milk, salt, pepper and vinegar and simmer another 5-10 minutes until the lentils are creamy and fully cooked (they will still have a little bite).

 - Cut a slit lengthwise down the sweet potatoes and spread them open.
 Mash the flesh with a fork to soften it and spoon the lentils on top.
-Add a dollop of Greek yogurt to each one and top with fresh cilantro and freshly ground black pepper.
+Add a dollop of vegan yogurt or a drizzle of coconut milk to each one and top with fresh cilantro.

 I just stumbled across this recipe and I can't wait to try it.
 Will update once I've tried it!

 This was delicious.
 Instead of the greek yogurt, I used mashed avocado.
 Was great!
 So easy!
 I'll definitely make it again!